building5/sails-db-migrate/README.md

 ### Debugging

-Normally, migrations lift Sails with a log level of `silent`, since you usually don't need it.
-Sometimes, however, Sails will fail to lift, and some debug output would be nice.
+Normally, migrations load Sails with a log level of `silent`, since you usually don't need it.
+Sometimes, however, Sails will fail to load, and some debug output would be nice.

 You can set the `LOG_LEVEL` environment variable to turn up sails logging for